When Parents Disagree: Navigating ADHD, Assessments, and the Path Forward

 The diagnostic process typically involves:

-- Standardized Questionnaires: Both parents and teachers complete forms (such as the Vanderbilt or Conners scales).
+- Both parents and teachers complete standardized questionnaires (such as the SNAP, Vanderbilt or Conners scales).

-- Neutral Observations: Teachers provide data-driven feedback on how the child compares to their developmental peers.
+- Teachers provide data-driven feedback on how the child compares to their developmental peers.

-- The Medical Team: A family doctor or pediatrician reviews these objective reports to determine if a referral or trial is necessary.
+- A family doctor or pediatrician reviews these objective reports to determine if a referral or trial is necessary.

 Navigating the BC Healthcare Reality